Microsoft Azure Administrator Associate Practice Test (AZ-104)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a custom backup policy in Azure?
+What is a stored access policy in Azure Storage?

 Answer Description